-To become an ECEA or to renew your ECEA certificate, one course of a basic early childhood education training program must be completed:
+To apply for the first time for an Early Childhood Educator Assistant Certificate, one course of a basic early childhood education training program must be completed:

 (i) child development,